 When I was a young student learning piano, I was entered for many musical competitions / scholarships.

-I seldom enjoyed these events as they not only required a ton of preparation, they also required me to face some of my deepest fears… performance nerves, fear of facing audiences and adjudicators, fear of freezing up or drawing a memory blank during a performance, and the fear that I just wouldn’t play at my best — all of which can be summarized as the fear of failure.
+If I'm being really honest, I seldom enjoyed these events as they not only required a ton of preparation, they also required me to face some of my deepest fears… performance nerves, fear of facing audiences and adjudicators, fear of freezing up or drawing a memory blank during a performance, and the fear that I just wouldn’t play at my best — all of which can be summarized as the fear of failure.

 The other day, I was sorting through some old folders containing personal documents and I came across a bunch of written assessments of my playing as a child / teenager by adjudicators at such events.

-As Beethoven once said, “Nothing is more intolerable than to have to admit to yourself your own errors”.
+And as Beethoven once said, “Nothing is more intolerable than to have to admit to yourself your own errors”.

 Fast forward to the current day.
 Sure, I still experience the normal human emotions of nervousness, etc. around a performance, but I have learned how to manage those fears, and my playing (especially when I have practiced) is at level that is deeply fulfilling… at times even transcendent.

-Failures Are The Stepping Stones To Success.
+Failures Are The Stepping Stones To Success

 As Henry Ford put it, “Failure is simply the opportunity to begin again, this time more intelligently”.

 From time to time, I receive inquiries from piano students who are struggling for whatever reason either with a particular piece or just in general.
 They typically indicate that they don’t enjoy not being able to do “X” because they feel they should be able to do it and they are frustrated and I guess disappointed in themselves as this particular moment.

 First up, let me just say that I understand… more than you can possibly know.